chainwayxyz/citrea-docs/future-research/volition-model.md

 a) Complexity: Volition implementation requires modifications to the Citrea STF and overall architecture, particularly in terms of sequencing, proving, and running full nodes.

-b) Guarantees: For users who prefer to use an alternative DA branch, trust assumptions will be different as the off-chain DA solution does not provide the same trust assumptions of Bitcoin L1.
+b) Guarantees: For users who prefer to use an alternative DA branch, trust assumptions will be different as the off-chain DA solution does not provide the same trust assumptions as Bitcoin L1.

 ***